Pepn/SurveyToolkit/README.md

 - Copy the link to the getFile.php from the server, should be something like: [https://xxxxxx.000webhostapp.com/getFile.php](https://xxxxxx.000webhostapp.com/getFile.php).
 - In Unity select your SurveyManager object and paste it into the uploadLink variable & enable the uploadToServer checkbox.

 Remarks: This is not a very safe solution.
-While the getFile.php script has some tamper proofing it is not considered safe to allow unverified persons or scripts to upload on your server.
+While the getFile.php script uses a hardcoded password but this not considered very safe, additionally only text files are allowed but some loophole might exist; allowing file uploads to a server is very dangerous.
 Therefore, we recommend you to only host this script when actually collecting data.